awsdocs/aws-sdk-for-javascript-v3/doc_source/api-gateway-invoking-lambda-browser-script.md

 ## Scanning the DynamoDB table<a name="api-gateway-invoking-lambda-scan-table"></a>

 First create an async/await function called `sendText` to publish a text message using the Amazon SNS `PublishCommand`\.
-Then, add a `try` block pattern that scans the DynamoDB table for employees with their work anniversry today, and then calls the `sendText` function to send these employees a text message\.
+Then, add a `try` block pattern that scans the DynamoDB table for employees with their work anniversary today, and then calls the `sendText` function to send these employees a text message\.
 If an error occurs the `catch` block is called\.

 The following code snippet shows this step\. \(See [Bundling the Lambda function](#api-gateway-invoking-lambda-full) for the full example\.\)